babyakja/GA_capstone_project/README.md

 Kanye_spotify_id = '5K4W6rqBFWDnAN6FQUkS6x'
 album_dict = sp.artist_albums(Kanye_spotify_id,country='US')
 ```
-1. Collect lyrics
+__3. Collect lyrics__
   - Once a full list of of Kanye's song was made, I could pass the list into a function I built to collect the lyrics from Orion Apiseed.
 After starting extracting, it became quite clear there was an issue since I was getting quite a bit of 404's.
-What was occuring was a mismatch
+What was occuring was a mismatch in song title with what was available in the Orion API.
+This was either due to __A)__ slight variation in the song title between Orion and Spotify or __B)__ Orion not having the song in their API.

-  1. Fill in missing songs
+  3a.
+Fill in missing songs

 1. Prep text into corpus
   - stop words (preloaded and custom)